SLIPO-EU/FAGI/README.md

 * `<propertyA>` and `<propertyB>` define the two RDF properties that the rule will apply.
 * `<externalProperty>` is optional and is used to combine different properties inside a condition.
 The fusion action does not affect the value of this property.
 The external property requires an id attribute as a parameter in the XML and the id must start with the letter a or be that refers to the corresponding value (left or right) and followed by an incrementing integer for each different property used in the same rule.
-* `<actionRuleSet>` is a set of condition-action pairs with priority the order of appearance.
 * `<defaultAction>` is the default fusion action to apply if no condition from the <actionRuleSet> is met.

 * `<actionRuleSet>` element: